Ben & Jerry's sues parent Unilever to block sale of Israeli business

 Ben & Jerry's said its board voted 5-2 to sue, with the two Unilever appointees dissenting.

-The dispute highlights challenges facing consumer brands taking a stand on Israeli settlements in the occupied West Bank, which most countries consider illegal.
+The dispute highlights challenges facing consumer brands taking a stand on Israeli settlements in the occupied West Bank.

-In April 2019, Airbnb ABNB.O reversed a five-month-old decision to stop listing properties in those settlements.
+Most countries consider the settlements illegal.
+In April 2019, Airbnb ABNB.O reversed a five-month-old decision to stop listing properties in the settlements.

 Last July, Ben & Jerry's said it would end sales in the occupied West Bank and parts of East Jerusalem, and sever its three-decade relationship with Zinger.